 Women who need added absorbency in briefs or protective underwear may want to consider incontinence pads, also known as diaper doublers.
 We suggest EternaDry Booster Pads.
 These booster pads can be used in disposable undergarments for extra coverage and additional absorbency.

 Transitioning to incontinence products can be a difficult time for many women.
 It may take time to find a product that checks off all the boxes, but it is possible.
-NorthShore has many options to make finding the best products possible, including a 'try before you buy' sample program, first order offer for first-time buyers, Auto-Ship & Save subscripton program as well as kind and caring Customer Service team members available seven days a week.
+NorthShore has many options to make finding the best products possible, including a sample program, Auto-Ship & Save subscription program as well as kind and caring Customer Service team members available seven days a week.

 Shop Female Incontinence Products & Supplies to view our selection of absorbent briefs, underwear, liners, pads, bed pads, underpads, cleansing wipes and more or call (800) 563-0161 for personalized assistance.